pardawalla/automation-test-v2/README.md

 TODO:
-1. Move test data to a different file
+1. Move test data to a different file.
 2. Figure out why cucumber tests are not running.
+3. Figure out javadocs and added them for better documentation.